CME211/notes/exam-details/exam-1.md

 Note: the exam will appear in the "Quizzes" section on Canvas.

-Sample quiz solutions from 2013, 2014, and 2015 are posted on Piazza.
+Sample quiz solutions from 2013, 2014, and 2015 are posted on Canvas.

 ## Details